 Reporting a Concern

-If you have a safeguarding concern please do contact either our Child Protection or Vulnerable Adult Coordinators or a
+If you have a safeguarding concern please do contact either our Child or Adult Safeguarding Leads or a

 member of clergy by calling the relevant number given below.
 If you are unable to get through, then please do leave a message if the concern is not urgent.
 If you do need to speak to someone urgently, then please try contacting the Church Office (01227 453777).
 If you believe someone is at immediate risk or danger please call 999.

-We are committed to a child protection and vulnerable adults policy in line with the Canterbury Diocese.
+We are committed to the Church of England's child protection and vulnerable adults policy, supported locally by the Canterbury Diocese Supplementary Document.
 This is reviewed annually by the PCC.